We translate the principles of our environmental policy into action

-For its Central Units, the Bank collaborates with the European Recycling Centre, which is responsible for placing and managing suitably marked waste paper recycling bins
+For its Central Units, the Bank collaborates with specialised organization, which is responsible for placing and managing suitably marked waste paper recycling bins

 Plastic and aluminium

-For the recycling of plastic and aluminium, the European Recycling Centre has also undertaken to place and manage corresponding recycling bins in the buildings occupied by the Bank's Central Units
+For the recycling of plastic and aluminium, specialised organisation has also undertaken to place and manage corresponding recycling bins in the buildings occupied by the Bank's Central Units

 .
 These bins have the same characteristics as the ones used for the recycling of paper and, in addition, bear the Bank logo and a relevant environmental message.